chiragRane-Projects/chiragRane-Projects/README.md

 ---

 <p align="center">
-  ⭐ **Star** a repo if it inspires you, helps you out, or sparks a new idea!
+  ⭐ a repo if it inspires you, helps you out, or sparks a new idea!
   <br><br>
   Let’s **build something amazing** — together.
 </p>